 At the very least, turtles can nip at your betta’s fins and cause permanent damage.

-For most turtles, the minimum tank size recommended is at least 40-100+ gallons (151.4-378.5+ L).
-Betta fish need a mere 5 gallons (18.9 L) in order to thrive.
+The minimum tank size recommended for most turtlesis at least 50-100+ gallons (151.4-378.5+ L).
+Betta fish, on the other hand, need a mere 5-10 gallons (18.9 L) to thrive.